-Advanced CNC Machining O COURSE DATA: CREDITS: 3 • LECTURE: 2 • LAB: 2 • REPEAT: 0 PREREQUISITE: MTEC 270.
-MTEC 280. and DRAF 151 or DRAF 260
+MTEC 285 Advanced CNC Machining COURSE DATA: CREDITS: 3 • LECTURE: 2 • LAB: 2 • REPEAT: 0 PREREQUISITE: MTEC 270, MTEC 280, and DRAF 151 or DRAF 260

 This course is designed to further educate machinists in CNC setup, programming, and operation.
 Students will also use CAM to successfully complete many complex geometries.
 Students will be expected to identify necessary tooling to complete a process as well as perform the setup on either the CNC lathe or CNC mill.
-Students will create inspection sheets for the process or finished part and perform the necessary inspections.
-Students will also make the offsets and program alterations necessary for production.
+Students will also be required to create inspection sheets for the process or finished part as well as perform the necessary inspections.
+Students will also be expected to make the offsets and program alterations necessary to make CNC machines production ready.